kmwallio/BookMarkd/README.md

 * [ircmaxell/password_compat](https://github.com/ircmaxell/password_compat) - Secure password hashing?

 #### Small print
-Noted is a project I created to learn how to use [Bootstrap](http://twitter.github.io/bootstrap) and the [PDO Library](http://php.net/manual/en/book.pdo.php).
+BookMark'd is a project I created to learn how to use [Bootstrap](http://twitter.github.io/bootstrap) and the [PDO Library](http://php.net/manual/en/book.pdo.php).
 It probably sucks, but I still use it.